jeffrinsb/Optimizing-User-Group-and-Role-Management-with-Access-Control-and-Workflows/README.md

 # Optimizing-User-Group-and-Role-Management-with-Access-Control-and-Workflows

-# 🧩 Optimizing User, Group, and Role Management with Access Control and Workflows

 This project is implemented on the **ServiceNow** platform to automate and optimize user, group, and role management operations.
 It also integrates **Access Control Lists (ACLs)** and **Flow Designer workflows** to ensure secure, structured, and efficient project management.